While Muslim, or “modest”, fashion is a new phenomenon in Japan, halal products have been on the menu here for some years now.

 “There is certainly a desire amongst the Japanese authorities to develop the [halal] industry in line with ambitions to attract a sizeable segment of the 78 million Muslim travelers who visit Asia, particularly as the rise of far-right groups in Europe and the presence of Trump in the US force Muslims [from some countries] to look East for new holiday destinations,” he says.

 There must also be an understanding of the business culture in Japan.
 Unlike in the West, there are established customs here that are taken very seriously.
 “One ignores these customs at their own peril,” Mr. Hamdi says.

 Some Japanese companies that exhibited at the Halal Expo Japan also said they plan to export to countries with a large Muslim population.
 Choya, a producer of plum liquor called “umeshu,” started producing non-alcohol carbonated umeshu in 2011 following the growth of the non-alcohol beer market.
 The company acquired halal certification for its product in September from the Islamic Centre Japan.

 Japanese exporters may find some push back in Arabian Gulf countries against goods such as raw fish, and it is often said that Japanese food can be an “acquired” taste.

 “Japanese food is often looked at with curiosity, and Japanese halal exporters may find this curiosity surrounding their products to be an advantage and a window within which to make a very good impression,” he says.

-It is worth noting that many Muslims who visit Japan are often surprised at its unique flavour combinations such as green tea in confectionery, something currently unavailable in many parts of the Muslim world, Mr Hamdi says.
+It is worth noting that many Muslims who visit Japan are often surprised at its unique flavor combinations such as green tea in confectionery, something currently unavailable in many parts of the Muslim world, Mr. Hamdi says.